a mistake resulting from inattention

 unbearable to hear.

-take temporary possession of as a security, by legal authority
+take temporary possession of a security by legal authority

 confiscating the two vehicles registered under a prisoner’s name.